• Skip to main content

 • In a large pot, bring 1 inch of water to a boil.
 Insert a vegetable steamer basket and place the frozen cauliflower, bell peppers, corn, and butternut squash in the basket.
 Cover and cook for 8 to 10 minutes until the vegetables are fork-tender.

 • Transfer the cooked vegetables to a blender.
 Pour in ½ cup of the milk.
 Blend until smooth, adding splashes of water or milk as needed to promote blending.
+See notes for using an immersion blender instead if desired.

 • When the noodles are cooked to you liking, remove the pot from heat.
 Stir in the cheddar cheese.
 The sauce should be thick and creamy.
-If you want to thin the sauce, add some splashes of water and stir until it's your desired consistency.
+If you want to thin the sauce, add some splashes of water or milk and stir until it's your desired consistency.
 Serve and enjoy!

 • Leave a rating or review by tapping the stars on this recipe card (above) or in the comments section (at the end of the post)!